Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 This is the end of the workshop.
 We hope you enjoyed it, learned something new and more importantly, that you'll be able to take this knowledge back to your projects.

-If you missed any of the steps or would like to check your final code, you can run this command in the terminal to get the completed solution (be sure to commit your code first!): `curl -fsSL https://github.com/Azure-Samples/nodejs-microservices/releases/download/latest/solution.tar.gz | tar -xvz`

 <div class="warning" data-title="had issues?">

-> If you experienced any issues during the workshop, please let us know by [creating an issue](https://github.com/Azure-Samples/nodejs-microservices/issues) on the GitHub repository.
+> If you experienced any issues during the workshop, please let us know by [creating an issue](https://github.com/Azure-Samples/copilot-nodejs-todo/issues) on the GitHub repository.

 </div>